 Melatonin is the antioxidant supplement/hormone some people use to go to sleep.
 Evidence suggests taking melatonin supplements may also raise glutathione levels too.
 To be fair, there isn't a bunch of human research on this topic.
 If you use this supplement, great, just know there are other supplements with more proof.

-SAMe refers to S-Adenosyl-L-methionine, a compound which helps chemical reactions to occur.
+SAMe refers to S-Adenosyl-L-methionine, a compound that helps chemical reactions to occur.
 While SAMe is mostly studied for its benefits on depression and arthritis, a few human trials have noted it can raise glutathione levels.
 In one investigation of people with liver disease, 1.2 g of SAMe per day for 6 months was shown to improve levels compared to a placebo.

 While this is encouraging, there are not many studies of this.
 I feel there are better supplements than SAMe for this purpose.